Dhairyakhania/Object-Detection-Using-VLM/README.md

 This project demonstrates zero-shot object detection using Google's OWL-ViT (Vision Transformer for Open-World Localization) model.
 It provides a simple web interface built with Gradio that allows you to detect arbitrary objects in both images and videos based on free-text prompts.

 ![Gradio Interface Placeholder](placeholder.png)
-*(Suggestion: Replace placeholder.png with an actual screenshot of your Gradio app)*

 ## Features